xudd/xudd/docs/source/core.rst

   Actors do not get direct access to the Hive, but instead have a "HiveProxy" object.
-They use this to send messages from actor to actor, intializing new actors, or requesting shutdown of the hive and all actors.
+They use this to send messages from actor to actor, initializing new actors, or requesting shutdown of the hive and all actors.